 Migrating data from legacy systems to new ones involves processing terabytes or petabytes of information and dealing with different encoding systems, making it an overwhelming process.
 This often results in issues such as data loss or missing parts of it.

-To deal with this problem, you can use solutions and specific ETL plugins that assist with data migration.
+To deal with this problem, you can use solutions and specific ETL plugins that assist with legacy system data migration.
 This also highlights the importance of choosing the right modernization strategy for each of your legacy components.